GithuBarry/DocIE-Probing/Corpora/MUC/Readme.md

 -compatible.
 TANL works for the ACE dataset, and Wayne used this functionality of TANL to run on multi-template prediction.
-His adaption of TANL and the converted dataset is [available on his repo.](https://github.com/WayneChen2021/2022-spring-dov-level-ie/tree/main/TANL%20scripts/data/mucevent) The triggers Wayne used was done with Barry in Spring 2022, using a manual list of ranked trigger word per incident type (labeled V0).
+His adaption of TANL and the converted dataset is [available on his repo.](https://github.com/WayneChen2021/2022-spring-dov-level-ie/tree/main/TANL%20scripts/data/mucevent)

-Barry later updated triggers to the muc gtt dataset so they are more adjacent to template role fillers (labeled V1).
-Script on updating the indices of triggers in the converted dataset is available.

-- Available for both GTT, TANL, and dygie++ (as two NER datasets).
+- Available for both GTT, TANL, and dygie++

 - Contains triggers

-- Removed templates with "forced work stoppage" incident type as they are too rare

-- Role filler index is measured in offsets of words (as split by white space; sometimes `"` is a word too).
+- Role filler index is measured in offsets of words (as split by white space; sometimes `"` is a word too)

+### muc-trigger-v0

+The triggers Wayne used was done with Barry in Spring 2022, using a manual list of ranked trigger word per incident type.
+We both wrote our own script.

+### muc-trigger-v1

+Barry later updated triggers to the muc gtt dataset so triggers more adjacent to template role fillers are used when an example has multiple templates.
+Script on upgrading the TANL triggers relies on `muc-trigger-v0` because the MUC-GTT to MUC-TANL was not available.